PGBuildFarm/Dockerfiles/README.md

 ```
 docker run --rm=true -v `pwd`/buildroot:/app/buildroot my-buildfarm-client \
-	   ./run_build.pl --config=buildroot/build-farm.conf --test
+	   run_build.pl --config=buildroot/build-farm.conf --test
 ```

-On Alpine right now you need to skip the "check" step, e.g. add this to the above command
+On Alpine you need to delay the check step until after the install, so add this to the above command

 ````
---skip-steps=check
+--delay-check
 ````

-I'm working on a workaround for the problem.

 Alpine also has a few other things that don't seem to work, such as nls, ldap, and gssapi.

-If you want to do a `--from-source` build, then mount the source directory as well as the buildroot:
+If you want to do a `--from-source` build, then mount the source directory as well as the buildroot.
+There is a supplied config file for these builds, which expects the source to be mounted at `/app/pgsrc`:

 ````
 docker run --rm=true -v `pwd`/buildroot:/app/buildroot \
-	   -v '/path/to/src:/app/src'
+	   -v '/path/to/src:/app/pgsrc' \
 	   my-buildfarm-client \
-	   ./run_build.pl --config=buildroot/build-farm.conf \
-	   --from-source=/app/src --verbose
+	   run_build.pl --config=build-fromsource.conf
 ````